Sukriti-sood/Ersilia_Profile/Readme.md

 ## Contributing to the ecosystem

 We aim to provide computational tools that simplify and speed up day-to-day research.
-Learn more about our ecosystem through oure projects:
+Learn more about our ecosystem through our projects:

 - [Ersilia Model Hub](https://ersilia.gitbook.io/ersilia-book/): The Ersilia Model Hub is the main project of the Ersilia Open Source Initiative.
 It is an open-source repository of AI/ML models for global health and neglected diseases.
 - [ZairaChem](https://github.com/ersilia-os/zaira-chem): Automated QSAR based on multiple small molecule descriptors.
 Ersilia's first library focuses on delivering out-of-the-box machine learning solutions for biomedical problems.